martka88/pdsnd_github/README.md

 31.05.2020

 ### Project Title
-Analysis of bikeshare data
+Analysis of bikeshare data using python

 ### Description
-The project's main purpose is to provide analysis of the bike sharing company in 3 cities: Chicago, New York City and Wahington.
+The project's main purpose is to provide analysis of the data of bike sharing company in 3 cities: Chicago, New York City and Washington.
 The analysis is done in python using a code which allows interaction with the end user.

 ### Files used
 chicago.csv